Rozbeh Jafari

 Visiting address: SciLifeLab, Tomtebodavägen 23A, 17121 Solna

-Postal address: K7 Onkologi-Patologi, K7 Forskning Lehtiö, 171 77 Stockholm
+Postal address: K7 Onkologi-Patologi, K7 Forskning Lehtiö Jafari, 171 77 Stockholm

 About me

 • Dr. Jafari obtained his PhD in biomedical sciences at the department of chemistry and biomedical sciences, Karlstad University, where he developed antibody fragments for cancer immunotherapy of solid tumors.
 As a postdoc with Prof. Pär Nordlund at the department of biochemistry and biophysics, Karolinska Institutet, he developed the Cellular Thermal Shift Assay (CETSA) and its proteome wide adaptation, Thermal Proteome Profiling (TPP) and studied target and off-target identification and interaction of oncology drugs.
 He was awarded a assistant professor position from Swedish Childhood Fund in 2016 and the starting grant from Swedish Research Council in 2017 to establish his own research group at the department of oncology-pathology at Karolinska Institutet to apply multi-omic analysis of leukemias.
-In Feb 2024 he was accepted as Associate Professor in cell and molecular biology at the department of onkologi-patologi.
+In February 2024, he was appointed Associate Professor of Cell and Molecular Biology in the Department of Oncology-Pathology.
+In the same year, he received the Senior Investigator Award from the Swedish Cancer Society.

 Research